-3.1 New standards and interpretations issued but not yet effective
+3.2 New and amended standards and interpretations issued but not yet effective

-The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements are disclosed below.
+New and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements are disclosed below.
 The Group intends to adopt these standards, if applicable, when they become effective.